New position supports Alvernia faculty, staff and student entrepreneurial and scholarly activities

 Wells is tasked with mentoring O’Pake Institute staff and students and developing and maintaining relationships with external partners to facilitate collaboration in various scholarly activities, including direct funded projects, internships, faculty research and certificate programs.
 Wells will serve as a member of the O’Pake Institute’s Executive Leadership Team.

-“Over the past year, the O’Pake Team has done incredible work in supporting local entrepreneurs and spurring economic development through the student-powered entrepreneurial lab with the help of the many talented student fellows,” said Wells.
+“Over the past year, the O’Pake Team has done incredible work in supporting local entrepreneurs and spurring economic development through the student-powered business incubator with the help of the many talented student fellows,” said Wells.
 “I look forward to working with our internal community to support faculty scholarship, making the O’Pake Institute a vital resource for faculty and student researchers in their academic pursuits, and establishing mutually beneficial connections with community partners.”

 Wells will oversee the Ph.D.
 Fellow of Health, Research and Innovation, currently held by Caitlin Long PA-C, who fosters continuing education, professional development opportunities, research, scholarship, innovation and entrepreneurship, facilitates internal relationships with community and industry partners and collects and interprets data O’Pake initiatives.